ecstatic-morse/blag/content/posts/grailsort.md

 $|R\_{\ne}|$ when computing the total runtime across all iterations.

 Why four?
 Since runs are sorted, all equal elements appear consecutively within their run.
-Therefore, a single value can be present in exactly two settings:
+Therefore, a single value can be present in two locations:

-- any number of consecutive blocks whose tail is equal to that value.
+- inside any number of consecutive blocks whose tail is equal to that value.
-- zero or one blocks whose tail is not equal to that value.
+- inside zero or one blocks whose tail is not equal to that value.

 BʟᴏᴄᴋRᴏʟʟ, because it is stable, keeps blocks from one run whose tails are equal together in a single series, so all blocks from the first case remain